Keeping Grass Healthy Through Fall Season! The Best Tricks and Tips on How to Protect Grass in Fall and Winter

 Fertilizing In Fall

 When it comes to maintenance during snow season, one of the first questions that will arise is ‘should I fertilize my lawn in the winter?’
 The answer is yes.
 There is even a special term for this – “winterizer”, and it’s the 3d most important fertilizing of the year.
-The best time to apply some winterizer is when the grass has stopped to grow in autumn but is still green and active below the surface.
+The best time to apply some winterizer is when the grass has stopped growing in autumn but is still green and active below the surface.
 It’s sometime in late November or early December.
 In other words, once you put your mower away for the next year, that’s when you have to apply winter fertilizer.

 Here is why you should do it: after the hot months of summer, the soil loses a lot of essential nutrients.
 To replace them, you should go for a winter lawn fertilizer, right before the first freeze.
 It will remain active in the soil for the whole winter season, feeding the grassroots and keeping them healthy and active.